apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 Disabling System Binds
 ======================

-The ``--no-mount`` flag, added in apptainer 3.7, allows specific system mounts to be disabled, even if they are set in the ``apptainer.conf`` configuration file by the administrator.
+The ``--no-mount`` flag allows specific system mounts to be disabled, even if they are set in the ``apptainer.conf`` configuration file by the administrator.

-For example, if apptainer has been configured with ``mount hostfs = yes`` then every filesystem on the host will be bind mounted to the container by default.
+For example, if Apptainer has been configured with ``mount hostfs = yes`` then every filesystem on the host will be bind mounted to the container by default.
 If, e.g. a ``/project`` filesystem on your host conflicts with a ``/project`` directory in the container you are